 TFSSecurity Identity and Output Specifiers

 The input and output for the TFSSecurity command-line utility follows a standard format.
-The tables later in this topic describe valid identity and output specifiers for this command.
-These specifiers apply to all of the TFSSecurity command-line utilities.
+The valid identity and output specifiers are described in the following tables.

 To reference the identity of the user "John Peoples" in the domain "Datum1" at the fictitious company "A. Datum Corporation:"